GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * Story: To the ones at the final breach, we ate the world too.
 We didn't understand.
 Until we lost our fangs, broke our claws, and shed our scales.
 You're safe here.
 * Farewell note: I, the Author, wish you the best.
 May our _sight_ be revelatory that we might _see_ our usefulness.
 May our _hearing_ be
 * Now we have reached the mouth of the abyss.
 Whoever we are, we have many choices now.
 But which direction did we come from?
 Did we leave the abyss?
 Or did we find the abyss?
 Either way, we've arrived, here at something beyond my scope: NeuroComplexity.
 Should you want to keep going, check out Lindsey Mackareth's Substack on NeuroComplexity.
 To what I read to learn about the world in this manner, read, in order: (book list will be here, other sources, etc.)
 * You what I find kind of ironic?
 For our abusers to truly have maintained control over us they would have had to avoid abusing us in the first place because every memory we have of them serves to lessen their influence over our decisions.
+If they really wanted us to do something or change, the easiest way would have been for them to ask nicely and be encouraging, but instead they chose the only method of influence that ALWAYS leads our awareness of who they really are.

 Induction Contradiction Paradoxes: